Rental Portfolio Strategies · · 18 min read

 Outline How to Calculate the DSCR

-Calculating the is essential for assessing a real estate asset's financial health.
+Calculating the DSCR is essential for assessing a property's financial health.
 The formula is simple:

 DSCR = Net Operating Income (NOI) / Total Debt Service.

 First, determine the net operating income, which represents the total revenue generated by the property after deducting operating expenses.
-Then, , which includes all principal and interest payments due within a year.
+Then, calculate the total debt service, which includes all principal and interest payments due within a year.

 For instance, if a property generates an NOI of $120,000 and has a total debt service of $100,000, the DSCR would be 1.2.
 This indicates that the asset produces 20% more revenue than necessary to cover its debt obligations, reflecting a robust financial position.
-Typically, lenders require a full form, which is 1.25, to ensure that properties generate sufficient income to comfortably meet their debt commitments.
+Typically, lenders require a minimum DSCR, which is 1.25, to ensure that properties generate sufficient income to comfortably meet their debt commitments.

-As the trend of utilizing DSCR financing grows among investors in 2026, understanding how to accurately becomes crucial for making informed investment decisions.
-Industry experts note that "a higher and enables borrowers to secure more favorable interest rates and terms.
+As the trend of utilizing DSCR financing grows among investors in 2026, understanding how to accurately calculate the DSCR becomes crucial for making informed investment decisions.
+Industry experts note that "a higher DSCR enables borrowers to secure more favorable interest rates and terms.

 Follow the arrows to see how to calculate the DSCR step by step.
 Each box represents a stage in the calculation process, leading you from the initial income determination to the final ratio interpretation.